tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 - the consensus parameter updates
 - the validator updates

-With ABCI++, an Application may decide to keep using the next-block execution model, by doing all its processing in `FinalizeBlock`;
+With ABCI++, an Application may decide to keep using the next-block execution model, by doing all its processing in `FinalizeBlock`; however the new methods introduced, `PrepareProposal` and `ProcessProposal` disclose the entire proposed block to the Application, allowing for its immediate exectution.
+An Application implementing immediate exectution may additionally wish to store certain data resulting from the block's execution in the same block that has just been executed.
-however the new methods introduced, `PrepareProposal` and `ProcessProposal` allow for a new execution model, called *same-block execution*.
-An Application implementing this execution model, upon receiving a raw proposal via `RequestPrepareProposal` and potentially modifying its transaction list, fully executes the resulting prepared proposal as though it was the decided block.
-The results of the block execution are used as follows:
+This brings about a new execution model, called *same-block execution*.
+An Application implementing this execution model, upon receiving a raw proposal via `RequestPrepareProposal` and potentially modifying its transaction list, fully executes the resulting prepared proposal as though it was the decided block (immediate execution), and the results of the block execution are used as follows:

 - The block execution may generate a set of events.
 The Application should store these events and return them back to Tendermint during the `FinalizeBlock` call if the block is finally decided.
 - The Merkle root resulting from executing the prepared proposal is provided in `ResponsePrepareProposal` and thus refers to the **current block**.
 Tendermint will use it in the prepared proposal's header.
-- likewise, the transaction results from executing the prepared proposal are provided in `ResponsePrepareProposal` and refer to the transactions in the **current block**.
+- Likewise, the transaction results from executing the prepared proposal are provided in `ResponsePrepareProposal` and refer to the transactions in the **current block**.
 Tendermint will use them to calculate the results hash in the prepared proposal's header.